Anne Longfield, Baroness Longfield: Criticism

 In 2015, shortly after starting her new role as children's Commissioner, Longfield was criticised for removing her Deputy, Sue Berelowitz, with an enhanced severance package, and then immediately hiring her back as a consultant.
 It transpired that this had taken place without securing the required approval from government ministers and was therefore an abuse of her powers.
 The arrangement was subsequently cancelled as a result of media attention and the organisation ordered her to repay to HM Treasury £10,000 of misused public funds.

 House of Lords

 On 20 December 2024, it was announced that she was to be made a life peer as part of the 2024 Political Peerages.
 On 31 January 2025, she created Baroness Longfield, of Lower Wharfedale in the County of Yorkshire.
 She was introduced to the House of Lords on 25 February 2025, where she sits as a Labour Party peer.
 On 20 March 2025, she made her maiden speech during a debate on the Crown Court Criminal Case Backlog.
+Longfield called on the Department for Education to make anti-racism a key priority, saying that the need to promote racial inclusion is "too often" being overlooked in education.

+In September 2025, Longfield endorsed Bridget Phillipson in the 2025 Labour Party deputy leadership election.